 - That the defendant had no predisposition to commit the crime until law enforcement induced them to do so

 This last point is the most difficult to assert.
 For instance, if an alleged prostitute is arrested for solicitation of prostitution to an undercover officer, meaning they offered sex acts to that undercover officer in return for money, it may be very difficult to prove that the defendant would not have committed the same crime in the absence of the undercover officer.
 However, if the undercover officer were to harass a person repeatedly in order to elicit a solicitation of prostitution, the defense of entrapment could be asserted.
 Entrapment is a common defense for all forms of solicitation.

 Belen Olmedo Guerra Will Fight For You

-Belen Olmedo Guerra is an experienced criminal defense attorney serving the Phoenix area.
-With precision and expertise, she will use the evidence the state intends to use against to craft a defense driven toward the best outcome for you.
+Belen Olmedo Guerra is an experienced criminal defense attorney in the Phoenix area.
+With precision and experience, she will use the evidence the state intends to use against to craft a defense driven toward the best outcome for you.
 As a fierce advocate for her clients’ rights, Belen can help you navigate the legal landscape with ease.

 Belen understands that solicitation charges can be embarrassing and damaging to your reputation and will handle your case with extreme professionalism and discretion.

-If you have been arrested or are about to be arrested on solicitation charges, act now and contact Belen Olmedo Guerra to fight for you.
+If you have been arrested or are about to be arrested on solicitation charges, act now and contact 24-hour criminal defense attorney Belen Olmedo Guerra to fight for you.
 For a free initial consultation, call (602) 715-0908.
 Phone answers 24/7 and collect calls from inmates are accepted.